ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/batch_commit.rst

 API.
 The Python SDK features an easy-to-use interface to assist in rapid development of software to manage this data.

-These API calls assume that indicator data is `formatted in JSON, specifically a list of dictionaries <#batch-indicator-input-file-format>`__
+These API calls assume that indicator data is formatted in `JSON, specifically a list of dictionaries <../rest_api/rest_api_docs.html#batch-indicator-input-file-format>`_.

 Adding Batch Resources
 ^^^^^^^^^^^^^^^^^^^^^^